Mearkatz/parity-map/README.md

-A simple crate for mapping integers based on their parity.
+A crate for mapping integers based on their parity.